-2.8 Provision of Results to Participants and Dissemination Plans when data aggregation takes place prior to analysis, it may not be feasible to provide individual results.
+2.10 Provision of Results to Participants and Dissemination Plans

+- 2.10.1 Participants are often given the opportunity to see the results of the study, once it has been completed.
+This may be done in a number of ways, e.g., by giving a group presentation, sending a simple written summary to participants, providing the results on-line, using a website. - 2.10.2 Participants who undergo testing as part of their research participation may wish to see the results of their tests.
+This may or may not be feasible.
+For instance, when measures to preserve confidentiality require that identifying information is removed from individual results, rendering them anonymized, or when data aggregation takes place prior to analysis, it may not be feasible to provide individual results.
 Also, there may be concerns (depending upon the nature of the tests conducted) related to the potential for misinterpretation or misuse of individual results (e.g., where results require expert interpretation, or tests are screening tools but not diagnostic).
 Where it is appropriate and possible to give participants individual results, this should be done in such a manner as to enable clear interpretation by the participant, either independently, or with assistance provided by the researcher.